ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

     [prosemirror-markdown parser](https://github.com/ProseMirror/prosemirror-markdown/blob/9049cd1ec20540d70352f8a3e8736fb0d1f9ce1b/src/from_markdown.ts#L199).
     The parsed node will then be rendered in the viewer component as rich text.
 -   `external-link` - is a boolean attribute determining whether all absolute links within the viewer component should open in a new tab.
 By default, all the links will open in the same tab as per the accessibility guidelines on WCAG (links are below).
-If opening in a new window/tab, `nimble-icon-up-right-from-square` will be placed right next to all the links in the viewer instance to indicate the link will be opened in a new tab.
+If opening in a new tab, `nimble-icon-up-right-from-square` will be placed right next to all the links in the viewer instance to indicate the link will be opened in a new tab.
-    -   Accessibility guidelines to open link only in new window when required: <https://www.w3.org/TR/WCAG20-TECHS/G200.html>
+    -   Accessibility guidelines to open link only in new tab when required: <https://www.w3.org/TR/WCAG20-TECHS/G200.html>
-    -   Accessibility guidelines on opening a link in a new window: <https://www.w3.org/TR/WCAG20-TECHS/G201.html>
+    -   Accessibility guidelines on opening a link in a new tab: <https://www.w3.org/TR/WCAG20-TECHS/G201.html>

 _Alternative implementations:_